Plumsail/helpdesk-docs/Online/Configuration Guide/Widget.rst

 |WidgetTab|

 Here you can create a new widget configuration for your page by choosing 'New item' and edit any existing configurations by clicking 'Edit'.
+Note that editing of widget configuration is

 |NewWidget|